mk-fg/clearlooks-phenix-humanity/README.rst

   Specify -t/--rebuild-templates option for awf-gtk3-wrapper.py to also rebuild .css files from .tpl.css changes via `css-templater.py`_ script next to it.

+  Similar tool included in GTK3 (might be in gtk-3-examples or somesuch package) - gtk3-widget-factory - has even more gtk3-specific widgets on display.

+  Local gtk-widget-demo.py script can also be used to test some widgets or elements that are hard to find in other demo apps, e.g. horizontal scrollbars.

 - `magnus (local fork with color tweaks)`_ - simple tool to zoom-in on and compare small theme elements.